Episode posted September 14, 2020

 Sadly, only a few weeks later, an exhausted Fr.
 Grutza passed away.
 In the completed St. Josaphat’s, he left an important legacy.

 In 1929 St. Josaphat’s was designated a basilica, an honorary title given to Catholic churches of notable historic and/or architectural significance.
-The Basilica of St. Josaphat is the only Catholic basilica in Wisconsin.
+The Basilica of St. Josaphat one of only two Catholic basilicas in Wisconsin.

 As the tallest church in Milwaukee, it is an unmistakable sight on the city’s skyline, a revered home for the Polish community, and a top draw for visitors to the city.